strohne/volker/README.md

   providing a grouping column as third parameter of table, plot and report functions.
 To calculate correlations and show scatter plots, provide a metric column and set the metric-Paramter to TRUE.
-The effects-functions calculate effect sizes and statistical tests for group comparisons and correlations.
+The effect-functions calculate effect sizes and statistical tests for group comparisons and correlations.

 - *One variable or item batteries?*.